-If you already have a prior Maryland advance

-directive, living will, or a durable power of attorney for health care, that document is still valid.
-Also, if you made an advance directive in another state, it is valid in Maryland.
+If you already have a prior Maryland advance directive, living will, or a durable power of attorney for health care, that document is still valid.
+Also, if you made an advance directive in another state, it is valid in Maryland to the extent it is consistent with Maryland law.
 You might want to review these documents to see if you prefer to make a new advance directive instead.